ClimFlows/CFTimeSchemes.jl/README.md

 ## Installation

-`CFTimesSchemes` is registered in the ClimFlows repository.
+`CFTimesSchemes` is registered in the ClimFlows registry.
 [Follow instructions there](https://github.com/ClimFlows/JuliaRegistry), then:
 ```julia
 ] add CFTimeSchemes
 ```